snalluri12/Demo/README.md

-# Order & Shipment Automation for QuickTrack
+# Order and Shipment Automation for QuickTrack

 ## Project Overview